 Please refer to the Accessibility Plan.
-This can be seen on the school website.
+This can be seen on the school website under the SEN / Inclusion section.

 SECTION 14 - DEALING WITH COMPLAINTS

 The school's standard complaints system applies.
 More information can be found on the school website.